giarmama/Milestone-3---Team-22---3M/README.md

 pip install -r requirements.txt
 ```

 Data files should be downloaded from google drvie and the Data folder placed in the root directory.
+The folder additional sources is the datasets with the 14 additional sources mentioned in our report for exploration.

 ```
 https://drive.google.com/drive/folders/1QWOPsTCwQvSL5RZp6lBqRdLMvSQblMXR?usp=drive_link